tosdr/tosback-versions/xiaomi/Privacy Policy.md

 [More Regions](https://www.mi.com/global/social/ "More Regions")

-Copyright © 2010 - 2020 [Xiaomi](https://www.mi.com/global/index.html).
+Copyright © 2010 - 2021 Xiaomi.
 All Rights Reserved

 